Poker Strategy: Poker Tools

 Poker tracking software has become increasingly common lately.
 This leads to the question: Can a player succeed at higher levels without using a HUD or other software?
 What if the player is only playing a single table?
 The answer, as it should always be, is “it depends.”

-Below is a table of Texas Holdem starting hands, ordered by their Expected Value (EV) in a 6 player holdem game.
+Below is a table of Texas Holdem starting hands, ordered by their Expected Value (EV) in a 10 player holdem game.
 These statistics were produced by using millions of hand histories to compute the following results.
-The unit for EV is average profit in big...
+The below chart is very interesting because you can...